EmpressEducation/empress-educators/docs/style/punctuation/ellipses.md

 **In a user interface**

-When ellipses appear in a user interface, exclude them from the documentation describing the user interface unless their omission could cause confusion.
-For example, if the text on the button in the UI reads "Save ...", document it as "click **Save**".
+When ellipses appear in a source material, exclude them from the instruction describing the source material unless their omission could cause confusion.

 **In text**

-Don't use ellipses in your written documentation; omit any unnecessary information and include all necessary information.
+Don't use ellipses in your written instruction; omit any unnecessary information and include all necessary information.

 However, it's acceptable to use ellipses in quoted text (to replace a portion of the quoted text) except when they appear at the beginning or end of the text.